SUP Magazine’s Paddle Rankings

 10. Slater Trout

 Slater, Slater, Slater.
 Gifted.
 Talented.
-Marginally interested in chasing the international race circuit.
-But that's OK because he can still come out and crush it with the best athletes in the sport on any given day.
+He takes a marginal interest in chasing the international race circuit, but that's OK because he can still come out and crush it with the best athletes in the sport on any given day.
 And that's why he's always on the watch list at every event he chooses to attend.
 Slater seems to do well at combo events like the PPG (he finished 6th overall at the Payette River Games).
+Not to mention, he was one of the first guys to sign up for this race.

 1. Candice Appleby